 Restaurant-worthy egg fried rice at home?
 You bet!
 This easy rice wok recipe makes it effortless.
 Fluffy grains, vibrant flavors, and zero takeout guilt.
 Wait until you try it!

-Forget limp cardboard containers and inflated delivery fees – homemade, authentic egg fried rice is calling your name!
-This iconic dish, with its fluffy grains and vibrant dance of vegetables, is surprisingly simple to master in your own kitchen.
+Forget the limp cardboard containers and inflated delivery fees – homemade, authentic egg fried rice is calling your name!
+This iconic dish, with its fluffy grains and yummy dance of vegetables, is surprisingly simple to master in your own kitchen.

-So ditch the takeout menus and let’s make a batch of this restaurant-quality egg fried rice recipe together.
+So skip the takeout menu and let’s make a batch of this restaurant-quality egg fried rice recipe together.
 Wait until you try this mouthwatering dish!

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)